pulumi/pulumi-hugo/themes/default/content/blog/pulumi-secrets-management/index.md

 $ pulumi stack init passphrasestack --secrets-provider passphrase
 ```

-or create a new project
+or create a new project:

 ```shell
 $ pulumi new azure-csharp --secrets-provider passphrase
 ```